 When it comes to investing in options, with a Self-Directed IRA LLC, the IRS generally does not tell you what you can invest in, only what you cannot invest in.
 These rules are generally known as the “Prohibited Transaction” rules.

 Understanding UBTI Tax Rules

-In addition, to the Prohibited Transaction rules, the IRS imposes a levy or tax on certain transactions involving IRA funds.
-In general, when one uses IRA funds to invest in an active business, such as a restaurant, store, factory that is operated through a passthrough entity such as a Limited Liability Company or Partnership or used nonrecourse financing, such as a nonrecourse loan or margin in a stock or trading account, a percentage of net profits or income generated by that activity could be subject to a tax.
-The tax imposed is often referred to as Unrelated Business Taxable Income or UBIT or UBTI).
+In addition to the Prohibited Transaction rules, the IRS imposes a levy or tax on certain transactions involving IRA funds.
+Let’s say that you use an IRA fund to invest in an active business, such as a restaurant or store.
+This active business operates through a pass through entity (a business structure that reduces double taxation).
+Therefor, a percentage of net profits or income you generate by that activity may be subject to a tax.
+This tax is often referred to as Unrelated Business Taxable Income (UBIT or UBTI).

 If you care to do more research, the UBTI rules are generally in the Internal Revenue Code Sections 512-514.

 However, there is a reason that the UBTI tax rules do not impact most retirement investors.
 The Internal Revenue Code Section 512(b) provides a general exemption for the following categories of income by retirement account:

 Retirement investors often purchase publicly traded company stock.
 This gets an exempt from the UBTI tax rules.

 Investing in Options through Self-Directed IRA LLC